aws-samples/satellite-comms-analytics-aws/README.md

 ![Capture_spoth12_forecast](https://github.com/aws-samples/satellite-comms-forecast-aws/assets/122999933/dac6292e-d6b0-4bb9-ae13-f6c427d7abe1)

-Simply change the ITEM_ID to plot your target item of interest.
+Simply change the ITEM_ID to query your target item of interest.

 Additional metrics such as predictor explainability are also exported to S3 - this helps us refine the model by placing more emphasis on 1 RTS variable over another.